-When you're referred for a position, and you mention this in your cover letter, you've got a built-in recommendation for the job in the first paragraph.
+When you're referred for a position by someone at a company or by a connection you have in common with the hiring manager, and you mention this referral in your cover letter, you've got a built-in recommendation for the job in the first paragraph.

 It's even better when the person referring you for a job can take a couple of minutes to personally mention you to the hiring manager.

 Use LinkedIn: Start by checking for connections at the company on LinkedIn.
 Search by company name, then click on the company you're interested in.
 You'll see a list of contacts in your network who may be able to assist.

 How to Ask for a Referral for a Job

 What's the best way to ask for a referral?
 You can ask for a referral by sending an old-fashioned letter, an email message, or a message on a networking site like LinkedIn or Facebook.

 Whichever way you chose, it's better to ask in writing than over the phone.
 That way, the potential referrer has time to think over if and how they can refer you for a job.
 It's also easier to decline in writing than during a phone conversation.

 Ask if They Can Refer You (and Give Them an Out)

 When you ask someone to refer you, don't ask: "Could you write a reference letter for me?" or "Can you refer me?"
 Just about anyone can write a letter or say they'll refer you.